isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 <sup>1</sup> Short-term visitors refer to business or general travellers who are not Singapore Citizens, Singapore Permanent Residents or Singapore Long-Term Pass Holders.

-Singapore Citizens, Singapore Permanent Residents and Singapore Long-Term Pass Holders travelling to Singapore from Australia (excluding Victoria state), Brunei Darussalam, New Zealand and Vietnam are not required to apply for an ATP.
+Singapore Citizens, Singapore Permanent Residents and Singapore Long-Term Pass Holders travelling to Singapore from Australia (excluding Victoria State), Brunei Darussalam, New Zealand and Vietnam are not required to apply for an ATP.
 However, Long-Term Pass holders will continue to require prior approval from the relevant Singapore Government agencies before entering Singapore.